 When we dream at night, do we realize that it is merely a dream that is about to vanish in a few seconds?
 No, we live in the dream as if that is the real world – the only reality, the only life.
 It is so concrete!
 We strive hard in our sleep to make a permanent mark of our existence in dreams.
-During a dream, we feel that whatever happens in the dream is of crucial to our existence.
+During a dream, we feel that whatever happens in the dream is of crucial significance to our existence, as if it can make or break our lives.
 Hardly do we realize how ephemeral it is!

-In just a few moments of our sleep we live a lifetime in dreams – a lifetime in a single flash of lightning.
+In just a few moments that sleep we sleep through, a lifetime is experienced in dreams – a lifetime in a single flash of lightning.
 And, we try hard to shape our existence in that dream, only to see them vanish like lines drawn on water.

 Seeing the futility of the hollow struggles you underwent, you will burst out laughing.
 Seeing the struggles that others undergo in their fleeting dreams of existence, your heart will go out with compassion to gently wake them up from their dreams!

 Likewise, we hold fast to the visions of this waking state as if this is all we got, and as if this is going to stay.
 It feels so concrete.
 Lost in the never-ending rush till the day we fall apart, we keep on amassing wealth, status, fame, and so on.
 We are busy shaping our lives and chiseling our mark in this world.
 Alas! we do so, only to see them dissolve like any other dream on the day we fall apart!
 Then, impoverished, we flow into yet another dreamlike existence.
 There, we start again – chiseling our name all over again.